-More Veterans and Servicemembers with visual impairments are now eligible for VA assistance to modify their home for increased mobility and ease of use.
+More Veterans and Servicemembers are now eligible for VA assistance to modify their home for increased mobility and ease of use.

 Do you qualify for VA's no-down payment home loan program?
 You must have suitable credit, sufficient income, and a valid Certificate of Eligibility (COE) to be eligible for a VA-guaranteed home loan.
 The home must be for your own personal occupancy.

 VA helps Servicemembers, Veterans, and eligible surviving spouses become homeowners.
 As part of our mission to serve you, we provide a home loan guaranty benefit and other housing-related programs to help you buy, build, repair, retain, or adapt a home for your own personal occupancy.

 VA Home Loans are provided by private lenders, such as banks and mortgage companies.
 VA guarantees a portion of the loan, enabling the lender to provide you with more favorable terms.